Flux159/cassie-odm/README.md

 Arrays (must specify internal type, like: [String]) Maps (must specify internal types, like {String: String} - arbitrary maps are not supported, use Buffers (Blobs) instead)

+> **Arrays**: For arrays each element in the array must be of the same type therefore to specify an array one needs to specify the type the array will hold.
+To do this just specify the field as beign an array of the choosen type.
+> ```
+>  return new Schema({ colours: [String] });
+> ```
+> Here instead of defining `colors` as a `String` we defined it as an _array_ of `String`s

+> **Maps**: For maps each entry in the map must use the same type for their keys and values; that is each entry uses the same key type and uses the same value type as every other entry.
+This means that you need to define the types for the the key and value when defining a map.
+To do this define the type field as an object with one property whose key and value are the types for the maps key and value.
+> ```
+> return new Schema({ chinesecalendar: { type: { Number: String });
+> ```
+Here we define `chinesecalendar` as a map which takes a `Number`/`String` key value pair (e.g. `{ 2019: 'pig'}`)

 Sync
 ----------

 Syncing is the process of creating keyspaces (similar to a database in traditional RDBMs) and column families (similar to tables) from your schemas.
 Cassie handles the process of syncing via its syncTables function.
 Sync tables will create a keyspace if it doesn't exist, create column families if they don't exist, and alter column families if you've added fields to your schemas.
 Syncing also creates a primary key with the name of 'id' if you don't specify a different primary key.
 This allows you to rapidly iterate on modifying your schemas and keep your tables in sync.

 However, syncing has some limitations in its current form.

 Syncing cannot alter column names, so if you decide to change your column name, you would have to use cqlsh (see CQL documentation on ALTER TABLE with the RENAME clause [here](http://www.datastax.com/documentation/cql/3.0/cql/cql_reference/alter_table_r.html).
 This is because cassie doesn't know what you previously defined a column as (and it has no way of knowing that information).

 Cassie cannot change the types of already defined columns.
 This is currently a limitation of Cassie's sync function and may be added later (see roadmap).

 Cassie also cannot change the primary key for any table after it has been created (ie you must define your schemas according to query patterns for Cassandra to be effective, see "Data Modeling Notes").
 This is a limitation of Cassandra.